School of Nursing

 Adult Gerontology Nurse Practitioner Role Specialty

 Adult Gerontology Nurse Practitioners (AGNPs) manage the care of patients from young adulthood to old age.
 Top practice settings for AGNPs include hospital outpatient clinics, hospital inpatient units, and private group practices.
+(The AGNP role specialty is not currently enrolling students.)

-AGNP Role Specialty at Glance:
+AGNP Role Specialty at a Glance:

 - Online coursework + one required on-campus clinical intensive